-Great CPD is vital to improving teaching and recruiting the best staff – but there’s an elephant in the room – workload.
+Great CPD is vital to improving teaching and recruiting the best staff – but there’s an elephant in the room – workload and its management.

 Debra Kidd, the founder of the ‘Northern Rocks’ teacher conference has closed down the event because she ‘worried that teachers are starting to feel expected to do their training on a Saturday at their own expense’.

 The Teacher Development Trust calculates that schools spend on average 0.7% of their budgets on CPD and in terms of time there is often little spent beyond the statutory 5 INSET days (most of which in many schools are spent on administrative activities and non-teaching-related training such as safeguarding and medical issues).
 By contrast, high performing school systems such as Ontario in Canada over 10% of teacher time is spent in training.
 In Finland, teachers spend 600 hours teaching per year, compared with approximately 900 in regular UK schools.

 So, it is essential for effective CPD that it is introduced in a time-neutral way.
 That means making sure that the training is as efficient as possible in terms of time spent across planning, setting up, training and actual development – and that the school culture changes so that CPD becomes a key focus with protected regular time and supporting workload management.

 We’ve developed Lessonvu’s video-based coaching CPD with these aspects in mind.
 To make it as efficient as possible our initial staff training is available online, our cameras are scheduled on as needed and don’t need setting up each lesson, and our simple software makes it easy to find, share and review video footage – either as part of a planned focus or in response to something interesting or unusual that happened in a lesson.
 One further major time saving is that observers don’t have to find time to be in the classroom or to watch a whole lesson – the teacher training providers we work with are going to save hours travelling to distant schools!